 Someone I knew recently flung himself in the River Clyde.
 He wasn’t a close friend, but he was close enough that I’ve spent a great many hours thinking about him.

-Update: December 2019.
-This is a difficult time of year for many and Sceptical Scot editors are seeing increased views of Darren’s very powerful article.
-Samaritans Scotland offer a helpline if you need someone to talk to.
-You can call any time, day or night, from any phone FREE Call 116 123
+Update: April 2020.
+This is a difficult time for all of us and Sceptical Scot editors are seeing increased views of Darren’s very powerful article.
+Samaritans Scotland have gathered resources to help.
+Click HERE for more.

 I’ve been especially preoccupied by what must have been going on in his tortured mind during those final hours and moments, as he wrestled with the most profound question a human being could ever ask themselves: Can I go on living, today?

 His name was Calum Barnes.
 He was only 21-years-old.

 Of all the means a Glaswegian could choose, the River Clyde seems the least enticing option where suicide is concerned.
 Then again, for anyone who has given it serious consideration – and I have – you’ll be aware, upon deeper reflection, that there are no ‘easy’ options when it comes to self-termination.
 What sets the river apart from many of the other death-inducing methods is that rivers are where people tend to go when they don’t want to be saved.

 Throwing yourself in a river is more than a cry for help; it’s an insurance policy, taken out against your own survival.
 When someone decides to do it, we can say with reliability that at the precise moment they jump, they absolutely intend to perish.
 This is why the thought of it alone is so chilling for most people.
 There’s an irrevocable permanence, perhaps matched only by a bullet to the head, that causes us to shudder if we dwell on the thought for too long.
 We wonder, with morbid curiosity, how awful must that person have felt in the second prior to making good on their desire to die?
 Yet, this unconscionably bleak method of self-destruction remains a popular one.